TianZonglin/UUPhD-Thesis-Latex/README.md

 This is a clean version of PhD dissertation of Utrecht University.
-The structure of these tex files are listed as follows.
-If you're a PhD student from Utrecht University, you can easily to reuse the whole project to wirte your own thesis.
+The structure of these tex files is listed as follows.
+If you're a PhD student from Utrecht University, you can easily to reuse the whole project to write your own thesis.

 ```
 .\uuPhD-dissertation-clean